davidpaulius/davidpaulius.github.io/content/papers/ICRA-21.md

 #### Citation

 D. Paulius, K. S. P. Dong, and Y. Sun (2021).
 "Task Planning with a Weighted Functional Object-Oriented Network".
-In: *2021 IEEE International Conference on Robotics and Automation (ICRA)* (pp. 3904-3910).
+In: *2021 IEEE International Conference on Robotics and Automation (ICRA)*, (pp. 3904-3910).
 IEEE.